Fletcher-RU/World-Data-Analysis/README.md

 This SQL script performs analysis on country, city and language data.
 The main objectives were:

-Population Density: Calculated the population density for each country and categorized countries as "Highly Dense," "Moderately Dense," or "Sparsely Populated."
+Population Density: Calculated the population density for each country and categorised countries as "Highly Dense," "Moderately Dense," or "Sparsely Populated."

-Urbanization: Analyzed urbanization by calculating the total city population in each country and categorized countries into "Highly Urbanized," "Moderately Urbanized," or "Rural."
+Urbanization: Analyzed urbanisation by calculating the total city population in each country and categorized countries into "Highly Urbanized," "Moderately Urbanized," or "Rural."

 Linguistic Distribution: Identified the most spoken language in each country.